Last updated

 • for previews, the REDOCLY_ENV variable will be set to "preview".

-Do not use environment variables with sensitive information like passwords or API keys on the pages because all users of the portal will be able to see them.
+Do not use environment variables with sensitive information like passwords or API keys on the pages because all users of the project can see them.

 React